 Some of the forbidden actions detailed in these verses are no longer considered evil and wrong today.
-The important point is that people who lived according to the laws given for their society and culture would live, regardless of what their parents or their children did.
+The important point is that people who obeyed the laws given for their society and culture would live, regardless of what their parents or their children did.
 And people who broke those laws would die, regardless of what their parents or their children did.

 Society hasn’t gotten the message

 Of course, as I just said, today we would never convict children for the crimes of their parents.

 Yes, most court systems around the world are now solidly based on the same principle that is outlined in Ezekiel 18: that only the individual who commits a crime will be convicted and punished.
 None of that person’s family members will be charged or convicted unless they themselves participated in the crime.

 But socially, we haven’t quite gotten the message.

 Even in today’s society, when someone does something that the community doesn’t like, it is common to ostracize and socially penalize that person’s family, friends, and associates.
 Guilt by association is still alive and well.
 Even if our judicial system doesn’t punish people who are connected with a wrongdoer or undesirable person, our society does.
 And the children of these socially undesirable people are commonly subjected to hostility and prejudice even if they themselves have done nothing wrong and may not even agree with what their parents did.

 By the same token, when a teenager or young adult commits a serious crime, the parents often come under intense scrutiny and criticism.
 Many people assume that if someone goes bad, his or her parents must be to blame because of the way they raised their son or daughter.
 And sometimes that may be true, especially when the offender is a teenager.
 But once people become adults, they become responsible for their own actions.